rpavlik/PrettyRegistryXml/docs/PrettyRegistryXml.Core/AttributeAlignment/AlignWidth.md

 # AttributeAlignment.AlignWidth property

-Number of characters to allow for this attribute's string value.
+Number of characters to allow for this attribute's name, equals sign, quotes, and value.
 0 is a sentinel that means "do not align"

 ```csharp
 public int AlignWidth { get; set; }